Green Schools are Vegan Schools

 p.s.
 Please put a garden in the schoolyard of every school you work with!

 Jamie Oliver keeps campaigning for healthier food — and especially, healthier food in schools.
-Now, if we could just convince him to, you know, go veg and help create vegan schools!
-For the sake of kids' future health as well as their current health.
+And now it seems we've convinced him to, you know, go veg (at least part-time) and endorse healthy vegan diets.
+I wonder if he'll help create vegan schools as well!
+For the sake of kids' current health, as well as their future health, well-being and climate safety.

 Resources for Vegan Schools